-Hormonal acne is exactly what it sounds like - acne caused by hormonal imbalances and changes.
-Hormonal acne is prevalent in women who go through hormonal fluctuations during menstruation and menopause.
-The standard treatment of hormonal acne includes prescription birth control pills, oral antibiotics, spironolactone, or Accutane prescribed by dermatologists.
-People looking for natural treatment of hormonal acne should look for treatment creams with salicylic acid (willow tree), tea tree oil, and green tea extract combined with oral DIM cruciferous supplements to improve hormonal balance.
+Hormonal Acne is precisely what it sounds like - Acne is caused by hormonal imbalances and changes.
+Hormonal Acne is prevalent in women undergoing hormonal fluctuations during menstruation and menopause.
+The standard hormonal acne treatment includes prescription birth control pills, oral antibiotics, spironolactone, or Accutane prescribed by dermatologists.
+People looking for natural hormonal acne treatment should look for treatment creams with salicylic acid (willow tree), tea tree oil, and green tea extract combined with oral DIM cruciferous supplements to improve hormonal balance.

 Androgen hormones are referred to as "male hormones," but they are present in males and females.
 The most well-known androgens are testosterone and dihydrotestosterone (DHT.)
 Research has shown that there are androgen receptors in the base of the oil gland that lines pores, so if there are high testosterone levels in the body, they are more likely to bind to these receptors.
 More oil means more acne-causing bacteria; more acne-causing bacteria means more blockages and breakouts.

 How does hormonal Acne affect women?

 For women, hormone levels fluctuate throughout their monthly cycle.
 Estrogen is what some dermatologists call "the happy skin hormone" - it helps the complexion stay young, clear, and firm.
 Balanced levels of estrogen typically mean glowing skin!
 However, this pesky hormone peaks during the second week of a woman's cycle, during ovulation, and dips just before their period begins.
 During this dip, a progesterone surge happens, which causes many women to experience breakouts.
 Women in perimenopause or past menopause may also experience hormonal acne symptoms since estrogen tends to diminish with age.

 What are the best natural oral treatments for hormonal Acne, according to dermatologists?